imalitavakoli/learn-uml2/README.md

 **Points to consider**:
 - We can show Multiplicity in classes.
 Multiplicity allows us to declare certain rules for our classes' attributes that are going to represent a group of objects. e.g: 'Animal' class has 'owners' property that its type is 'Owner' class(so 'owners' property is representing a group of 'Owner' objects) and also our 'Animal' class can have at most 3 owners and they should be in order of ownership.
 So when we're representing this attribute, we can declare it like this: - owners: Owner[1..3] {ordered}
 - Dependency and association relationships won't be shown in Class diagrams most of the times...
-They do exist most of the times and because of that reason drawing them all of over the place would increase unnecessary mess in our diagram.
+Because in reality most of the classes have these relationships with each other, so we don't draw them in our diagrams to decrease unnecessary mess.
 - What is a template class?
 A template or parameterized class lets us to postpone the decision as to which classes the class is going to work with...
 I mean we know that the class's attributes and operations will use another class, but we still don't know what type that class might be. e.g a list class, it simply lists some items, but the class type of those items vary according to different situations.

 **Steps**: